Get started with the .NET SDK

 Imports

-Without importing resource-specific types/namespaces you will be unable to use specific objects and methods.
+Without importing resource-specific types/namespaces you cannot use specific objects and methods.

 For example, to create a Shopping List you must import: